JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _NOOSA, QUEENSLAND, OCTOBER 5- 8, 1989_

 Organised by the Sunshine Coast Study Group under the co-ordination of Anne Bendall, this was another live-in conference and was held at Halse Lodge, right in the heart of Noosa.
 The Queenslanders really did us proud, including a boat trip up the Noosa River as part of the programme, and the tropical atmosphere kept us relaxed and casual.
-An experiment with an all day workshop called “The Missing Link” tackled the problem of the measure of our truth involvement and righteousness from [UB 155:2.1](/en/The_Urantia_Book/155#p2_1) of _The URANTIA Book_, and gave us much food for thought.
+An experiment with an all day workshop called “The Missing Link” tackled the problem of the measure of our truth involvement and righteousness from <a id="a922_489"></a>[UB 155:2.1](/en/The_Urantia_Book/155#p2_1) of _The URANTIA Book_, and gave us much food for thought.

 We were fortunate to have the presence of Foundation Trustee Richard Keeler who contributed extensively to the conference and led our joyous song sessions during the evenings.
 A wonderful time was had by all.